Governance professional development

 The ISQ Governance Program, which has been designed specifically for independent schools, is a comprehensive in-depth professional development program comprising of 12 key modules offered through four short courses.
 Each Short Course (3 modules) is a full-day of training and can be used as meeting the professional learning requirements of several professional and governance bodies.

-Short Course 1: Practice of Good Governance
+Short Course 1: Practising Good Governance

-Short Course 2: Monitoring of Good Governance
+Short Course 2: Monitoring Good Governance

-Short Course 3: Planning of Governance
+Short Course 3: Planning Good Governance

-- Strategy planning Understand the board’s role in strategy, articulating that strategy and developing performance measures to monitor progress and delivery of strategic imperatives.
+- Strategy Planning Understand the board’s role in strategy, articulating that strategy and developing performance measures to monitor progress and delivery of strategic imperatives.

-- Risk management framework Understand the board’s role in articulating risk appetite and monitoring risk.
+- Risk Management Framework Understand the board’s role in articulating risk appetite and monitoring risk.

-- Compliance and policy framework Understand the compliance responsibilities of boards, policy requirements and the development of compliance and policy checklists.
+- Compliance and Policy Framework Understand the compliance responsibilities of boards, policy requirements and the development of compliance and policy checklists.

 Short Course 4: Sustaining Good Governance

-- Stakeholder engagement and networking.
-Understand the importance and value of networks and the establishment of a stakeholder engagement template.
+- Stakeholder Engagement and Networking Understand the importance and value of networks and the establishment of a stakeholder engagement template.

-- Board effectiveness.
-Understand the elements of board performance evaluation, remuneration, induction, succession planning, professional development and director protection.
+- Board Effectiveness Understand the elements of board performance evaluation, remuneration, induction, succession planning, professional development and director protection.

-- Boardroom dynamics.
-Understand how director behaviour and the dynamics of behaviour can have an effect on the decision making and performance of boards.
+- Boardroom Dynamics Understand how director behaviour and the dynamics of behaviour can have an effect on the decision making and performance of boards.

 Latest News & Events